-(a) All three criteria shall be fulfilled for the successful completion of the cooling airflow adjustment section;

-(b) In case the cooling adjustment test does not meet all metrics from Table 10.2., the testing facility shall repeat the procedure adjusting the cooling airflow accordingly;
+(d) All three criteria shall be fulfilled for the successful completion of the cooling airflow adjustment section.
+In case the cooling adjustment test does not meet all metrics from Table 10.2., the testing facility shall repeat the procedure adjusting the cooling airflow accordingly;

-(c) If there is no suitable cooling airflow meeting all three metrics specified in Table 10.2., the testing facility shall select a suitable cooling airflow that fulfils the acceptable criteria for at least two parameters, one of which shall always be the average Trip #10 temperature (ABT).
+(e) If there is no suitable cooling airflow meeting all three metrics specified in Table 10.2., the testing facility shall select a suitable cooling airflow that fulfils the acceptable criteria for at least two parameters, one of which shall always be the average Trip #10 temperature (ABT).
 In such a case, if the measured brake temperature for the failing metric (IBT or FBT) is below the lower threshold value specified in Table 10.2., the testing facility shall demonstrate that a test with the minimum operational flow of the system was performed.
 If the measured brake temperature for the failing metric (IBT or FBT) is higher than the upper threshold value specified in Table 10.2., the testing facility shall demonstrate that a test with the maximum operational flow of the system was performed.
 The corresponding Event-Based and Time-Based files for the non-successful cooling adjustment tests shall be included in the test output;

-(d) If the maximum operational flow is applied and both the IBT and FBT are higher than the upper threshold values specified in Table 10.2., the testing facility shall continue with the bedding and emissions measurement section applying the maximum operational flow of the system.
+(f) If the maximum operational flow is applied and both the IBT and FBT are higher than the upper threshold values specified in Table 10.2., the testing facility shall continue with the bedding and emissions measurement section applying the maximum operational flow of the system.
 In such a case, the reporting data shall include the ABT, IBT, and FBT values derived from the cooling adjustment section with the application of the maximum operational flow.
-Additionally, the corresponding Event-Based and Time-Based files shall be included in the test output;

-(e) If the minimum operational flow is applied and both the IBT and FBT are below the lower threshold values specified in Table 10.2., the testing facility shall continue with the bedding and emissions measurement section applying the minimum operational flow of the system.
+The corresponding Event-Based and Time-Based files shall be included in the test output.
+If the minimum operational flow is applied and both the IBT and FBT are below the lower threshold values specified in Table 10.2., the testing facility shall continue with the bedding and emissions measurement section applying the minimum operational flow of the system.
 In such a case, the reporting data shall include the ABT, IBT, and FBT values derived from the cooling adjustment section with the application of the minimum operational flow.
-Additionally, the corresponding Event-Based and Time-Based files shall be included in the test output;
+The corresponding Event-Based and Time-Based files shall be included in the test output;

-() If the minimum operational flow is applied and all three temperature metrics are below the lower threshold values specified in Table 10.2., the cooling air adjustment shall be considered invalid.
+(g) If the minimum operational flow is applied and all three temperature metrics are below the lower threshold values specified in Table 10.2., the cooling air adjustment shall be considered invalid.

 10.1.4.
 Brake Dynamometer Testing to Adjust the Cooling Airflow